CraftAmplify/craftamplify-task-app/README.md

 npm run mock:api
 ```

+Note: This starts a local mock API backed by `db.json`.
+It is for development and testing only; there is no real backend service.

 **Keep this terminal running** - the backend needs to stay active for the frontend to work properly.

 #### 2. Start the Frontend Application